Iuliia Nesterenko

 Recommendations for similar products are generated in real time for people who click on a product but don’t buy it.

-Maybe they didn’t like some detail of the product.
+Maybe they didn’t like some detail about the product.
 For example, maybe the shirt wasn’t the right color or size.
 Why not help customers get rid of hesitations by offering a product that’s similar to what they previously liked?

 In the similar product-content block, you can satisfy customers’ needs with items that are cheaper, a different size, or differ slightly in some other way from products they’ve already looked at.